Prioritization & Planning

 Story Mapping

-Method of arranging user stories to create a complete view of the user’s experience/journey
+Story mapping is a method of arranging user stories to create a complete view of the user’s experience/journey

 • Collaborative, involves the whole team